confluentinc/cp-ansible/docs/VARIABLES.md

 ### jolokia_enabled

-Boolean to enable Jolokia Agent installation and configuration on all components
+Boolean to enable Jolokia Agent installation and configuration on all components.

 Default:  false